GabrielTrigo/TSWebDriver4Delphi/README.md

 # TSWebDriver4Delphi
 This library was inspired by [Selenium](https://github.com/SeleniumHQ/selenium) and [Puppeteer](https://pptr.dev)

-TSWebDriver4Delphi is a comprehensive project that encapsulates a variety of tools that enable web browser automation.
-Specifically provides an infrastructure for the W3C WebDriver specification - a platform and language-neutral coding interface compatible with the Chrome browser (for now, only Chrome).
+TSWebDriver4Delphi is a project that encapsulates a variety of tools enabling web browser automation (for now, only Chrome).
+It specifically provides an infrastructure for the W3C WebDriver specification.
+With an approach similar to Selenium, TSWebDriver4Delphi allows the automation of interactions with user interface elements, making tests more efficient and reliable.

 # What is WebDriver?